scalar-labs/scalardl/docs/backup-restore.md

 **Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy enabled to use point-in-time restore (PITR) feature.
+Backups are created continuously after it is enabled.
 To specify a transactionally-consistent restore point, please pause the Scalar DL service described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 **DynamoDB**

 You must enable the point-in-time recovery (PITR) feature for DynamoDB tables.
-If you use Scalar DB Schema Loader, it enables PITR by default.
+If you use Scalar DL Schema Loader, it enables PITR by default.
 To specify a transactionally-consistent restore point, please pause the Scalar DL service as described in the [basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 ## Restore Backup